sikaeducation/curriculum/102/standards/apply-version-control/topics/git-repositories/README.md

 # Git: Repositories

-A Git repository, or repo, is a folder containing not only files, but every state those files have ever been in.
-Git offers many tools for inspecting those different states, and even rolling back your files to one of those states if necessary.
-Git does all of this very efficiently, so repo file sizes stay very small.
+A Git repository, or repo, is a folder that contains more than just files; it also contains every version of those files.
+Git offers many tools for inspecting those different versions, and even rolling back your files to one of them if necessary.
+Git does all of this very efficiently, so the file sizes of repos stay very small.
 This makes it feasible for everyone working with a repository to maintain a complete copy.

 ## Local Respositories

 To make a local repository, run `git init`.
-This makes the `git` command line program able to run commands when your shell is in this folder.
+This allows the `git` CLI program to run commands when you're in that folder:

 ![Workflow of creating a new Git repo](assets/new-git-repo.png)